Aaron Schock: Sexuality

 Since 2004, media outlets have questioned Schock's sexual orientation in relation to his socially conservative voting record.
 In an interview with Details in 2009, Schock said that he was not gay.

-In January 2014, journalist Itay Hod made a post on his personal Facebook page accusing an unknown Republican congressman from Illinois of voting against gay rights, while showering with his male roommate and visiting gay bars.
+In January 2014, journalist Itay Hod made a post on his personal Facebook page accusing an unknown Republican congressman from Illinois of voting against gay rights, while showering with a man and visiting gay bars.
 The New York Times stated that the post "might be described as the world's most obvious blind item", and media outlets considered the post to be an outing of Schock.

 In April 2019, Schock was photographed at the Coachella Valley Music and Arts Festival with several gay men, and a video was publicized that showed Schock kissing and fondling another man at the same event.
 In June 2019, a video was released showing Schock tipping a male go-go dancer at a gay bar in Zona Rosa, Mexico City.
 In October 2019, Schock was seen and photographed at a dance party for gay men in Los Angeles.
-Schock's actions drew condemnation from gay rights activists due to his past political stances and votes on gay issues.
+Schock's actions drew condemnation from some gay rights activists due to his past political stances and votes on gay issues.

 Schock came out as gay in an Instagram post on March 5, 2020, as well as in a statement posted on his website.
 In his statement, Schock expressed regret for some of his stances and attributed his voting record to his estrangement from his socially conservative family and struggles to come to terms with his sexual orientation.
 He furthermore claimed that if he were elected to Congress now he "would support LGBTQ rights in every way [he] could."